Tailor-made Diaz has Klopp purring as Liverpool beat Brighton to remain hot on Man City's heels

 - 'Lacazette makes the people around him better' - How on earth will Arsenal replace selfless striker?

-He was too good for Brighton here, his first Premier League goal setting Liverpool on their way to a 2-0 win which keeps them firmly on the tail of Manchester City at the top of the table.
+He was too good for Brighton here, his first Premier League goal setting Liverpool on their way to a victory which means they remain hot on the heels of Manchester City, just three points behind the league leaders once again.

 Klopp might want to add ‘courageous’ to his list of adjectives now.
 Diaz was certainly that when heading his side into the lead, 19 minutes in.